Coldcard/ckcc-protocol/README.md

 # Coldcard CLI and Python Interface Library

-Coldcard is a Cheap, Ultra-secure & Opensource Hardware Wallet for #Bitcoin and other crypto-currencies.
+Coldcard is a Cheap, Ultra-secure & Opensource Hardware Wallet for #Bitcoin.

 Get yours at [ColdcardWallet.com](http://coldcardwallet.com)